alex-mous/TechClubBot/README.md

 ### Potential Improvements

-Add `calendar` function for meeting calendar, `remindme` for meeting reminders, and Admin-only commands to schedule meetings (such as `addmeeting`, `removemeeting`, `modifymeeting`, with automatic notifications to the remindeme users)
+Add `calendar` function for meeting calendar, `remindme` for meeting reminders, and Admin-only commands to schedule meetings (such as `addmeeting`, `removemeeting`, `modifymeeting`, with automatic notifications to the `remindme` users and notifications in #general when meetings are close)

 * * *